Austria-Hungary: 1866–1878: Beyond Lesser Germany

-1878–1914: Congress of Berlin, Balkan instability and the Bosnia Crisis
+1877–1908: Congress of Berlin and Balkan instability

 Russian Pan-Slavic organizations sent aid to the Balkan rebels and so pressured the tsar's government to declare war on the Ottoman Empire in 1877 in the name of protecting Orthodox Christians.
 Unable to mediate between the Ottoman Empire and Russia over the control of Serbia, Austria–Hungary declared neutrality when the conflict between the two powers escalated into a war.
 With help from Romania and Greece, Russia defeated the Ottomans and with the Treaty of San Stefano tried to create a large pro-Russian Bulgaria.

 This treaty sparked an international uproar that almost resulted in a general European war.
 Austria–Hungary and Britain feared that a large Bulgaria would become a Russian satellite that would enable the tsar to dominate the Balkans.
 British prime minister Benjamin Disraeli moved warships into position against Russia to halt the advance of Russian influence in the eastern Mediterranean so close to Britain's route through the Suez Canal.

-When Russia defeated Turkey in a war the resulting Treaty of San Stefano was seen in Austria as much too favourable for Russia and its Orthodox-Slavic goals.
+The Treaty of San Stefano was seen in Austria as much too favourable for Russia and its Orthodox-Slavic goals.

 The Congress of Berlin rolled back the Russian victory by partitioning the large Bulgarian state that Russia had carved out of Ottoman territory and denying any part of Bulgaria full independence from the Ottomans.
 The Congress of Berlin in 1878 let Austria occupy (but not annex) the province of Bosnia and Herzegovina, a predominantly Slavic area.
 Austria occupied Bosnia and Herzegovina as a way of gaining power in the Balkans.
 Serbia, Montenegro and Romania became fully independent.
 Nonetheless, the Balkans remained a site of political unrest with teeming ambition for independence and great power rivalries.
 At the Congress of Berlin in 1878 Gyula Andrássy (Minister of Foreign Affairs) managed to force Russia to retreat from further demands in the Balkans.
 As a result, Greater Bulgaria was broken up and Serbian independence was guaranteed.
 In that year, with Britain's support, Austria–Hungary stationed troops in Bosnia to prevent the Russians from expanding into nearby Serbia.
 In another measure to keep the Russians out of the Balkans, Austria–Hungary formed an alliance, the Mediterranean Entente, with Britain and Italy in 1887 and concluded mutual defence pacts with Germany in 1879 and Romania in 1883 against a possible Russian attack.
 Following the Congress of Berlin the European powers attempted to guarantee stability through a complex series of alliances and treaties.